fieldtrip/website/tutorial/sourcemodel.md

 #### 0. Preamble

-For this part of the tutorial you need a working copy of FreeSurfer (the below works for version 6.0), and of HCP-workbench.
+For this part of the tutorial you need a working copy of FreeSurfer (the below was written for version 6.0, but likely also works for higher versions), and of [Connectome-workbench](https://www.humanconnectome.org/software/connectome-workbench).

 #### 1. Preparation of the anatomical MRI: read in MRI data